 Check out our latest work:

-• Comment to FDA - Diversity Action Plans to Improve Enrollment of Participants from Underrepresented Populations in Clinical Studies; Guidance for Industry
+• Comment to FDA - Action Plans to Improve Enrollment of Participants from Underrepresented Populations in Clinical Studies; Guidance for Industry

 • Abstract at UEGW - United European Gastroenterology Week: Exploring the age spectrum of real-world patients with Inflammatory Bowel Disease: a machine learning approach